zonedbit/kubernetes-playground/docs/k8s-apps/tekton.md

 ### Access via port-forward

-After a setup of a *port-forward* to the *tekton-dashboard* service, it is possible to access the Dashboard in your Browser with the URL <http://127.0.0.1:9097>
+After the setup of a *port-forward* to the *tekton-dashboard* service, it is possible to access the Dashboard in your Browser with the URL <http://127.0.0.1:9097>

 ``` bash